LangStream/documentation/installation/docker.md

 You can use the following flags to select the services to run:

-* --start-broker true|false: starts the Kafka broker
+* --start-broker true|false: starts the Kafka broker (default is `true`)
-* --start-s3 true|false: starts the S3 service
+* --start-s3 true|false: starts the S3 service (default is `true`)
-* --start-webservices true|false: starts the LangStream HTTP components (control plane and API gateway)
+* --start-webservices true|false: starts the LangStream HTTP components (control plane and API gateway) (default is `true`)
+* --start-database true|false: starts an embedded vector JDBC compliant database (HerdDB)

 For example, if you are using an external Apache Kafka or Pulsar broker you don't need to start Kafka in the container and you can save local resources.

 ### Running a single agent

 By default the "docker run" mode runs all the agents in the application.
-If you want to debug or work on a single agent you can use the "--only-agent" flag to specify the agent to run.
+If you want to debug or work on a single agent you can use the `--only-agent` flag to specify the agent to run.

 The id of the agent is the same id of the "executors" section in the application descriptor.
 You can see this id with the "langstream apps get -o yaml" command.
 This id is not the id of an agent in the pipeline.yaml file, but it is the id of the physical executor.
 When you run your application in a Kubernetes cluster